Hidden Gems & Popular Favorites: Our Go-To State Parks in Maine for Outdoor Adventures

 Popham Beach State Park | Phippsburg

-Known as the busiest of the Maine state parks that has a beach, Popham Beach State Park in Phippsburg attracts locals and tourists alike.
+Known as the busiest of the state parks that has a beach, Popham Beach State Park in Phippsburg attracts locals and tourists alike.
 The park has amenities that you wouldn’t find at many state parks, including bathhouses, showers, and grilling areas.

 Visitors flock to Popham Beach for the beach to swim, sunbathe, beach comb, or bird watch.
 But, you can enjoy surfing, paddle boarding, kayaking, and fishing too.